dasiajsy/Python-Course/README.md

 # Python-Course
 DJ Python Course

+About the Project

-This repository will contain all the code I have used in the Python Course help by Digital Jersey Academy
+This project will contain all the code I have used in the Python Course help by Digital Jersey Academy